doot0/cv/.github/README.md

 Another startup role, based in education technology.
 Mostly remote, but around 6 months in total on site in Hong Kong.
 This role was pivotal in helping shape my skill-set into what it is today.
 Before I was hired at this startup, the entire frontend was in a huge state of disarray.
 After arriving and identifying hundreds of problems with the code, I knew it was essentially beyond repair.
-As a result, me and the CTO of the company binned our entire front-end, and with me on board, we rewrote the entire UI in 2 weeks whilst working closely with the lead designer.
+As a result, the CTO and I binned our entire front-end, and with me on board, we rewrote the entire UI in 2 weeks whilst working closely with the lead designer.
 The resulting frontend was massively scalable and maintainable and remained in use for the duration of the company's existence.
-To quote the the co-founders of the company; "without Dave on board, the company would have died within 4 weeks".
+To quote the the co-founders of the company;
+"without Dave on board, the company would have died within 4 weeks".

 While here I authored a CSS architecture guide for building hugely scalable and maintainable UI that can be applied